autumntangent/HashR8/README.md

-README.md

-#HASHR8

-##README
+# HASHR8

+## README

-###A simple shell script to assist with generating/creating hash lists, either randomly or with given strings.
+### A simple shell script to assist with generating/creating hash lists, either randomly or with given strings.

-##About
+## About

 HASHR8 is a **BASH** script that will easily generate a hash list either randomly, with given strings, or both.